-POLICY 11-B-10 CONCURRENCY APPLICATION - The
+POLICY 11-B-10

-town's concurrency management system shall be administered in accordance with the remainder of the Land Development Code.
-The preparation of the annual concurrency assessment shall be the responsibility of the Town Manager, and all decisions resulting from that assessment shall be made directly by the Town Council.
+concurrency management system shall be administered by the same entity that reviews development proposals in accordance with the remainder of the Land Development Code. (at the time this plan was adopted, the Lee County Department of Community Development was providing that service under contract).
+However, The preparation of the annual concurrency assessment shall be the responsibility of the Town Manager, and all decisions resulting from that assessment shall be made directly by the Town Council.

-OBJECTIVE 11-C CAPITAL FINANCING POLICIES -

-Manage the fiscal resources of the town to

-ensure the equitable financing of needed public facilities and services.

-POLICY 11-C-1 EXISTING DEVELOPMENT - Existing development shall be responsible for the costs of repairing and replacing existing public facilities and for capital improvements needed to eliminate pre-1998 deficiencies.
-This responsibility shall be discharged through the payment of property taxes, utility fees, gas taxes, sales taxes, user fees, and taxes and fees.

-POLICY 11-C-2 NEW DEVELOPMENT - New development and redevelopment shall bear a proportionate share of the cost of providing new or expanded public facilities and infrastructure required to maintain service levels through payment of impact fees, connection fees, site-related developer dedications, developer contributions, and other lawfully imposed charges.

-POLICY 11-C-3 IMPACT FEES - Impact fees for designated public facilities shall be set to capture a substantial proportion of the full and real cost of the designated facility, and shall be reviewed and updated regularly.
+- OBJECTIVE 11-C CAPITAL FINANCING POLICIES Manage the fiscal resources of the town to ensure the equitable financing of needed public facilities and services. - POLICY 11-C-1 EXISTING DEVELOPMENT Existing development shall be responsible for the costs of repairing and replacing existing public facilities and for capital improvements needed to eliminate pre-1998 deficiencies.
+This responsibility shall be discharged through the payment of property taxes, utility fees, gas taxes, sales taxes, user fees, and taxes and fees. - POLICY 11-C-2 NEW DEVELOPMENT New development and redevelopment shall bear a proportionate share of the cost of providing new or expanded public facilities and infrastructure required to maintain service levels through payment of impact fees, connection fees, site-related developer dedications, developer contributions, and other lawfully imposed charges. - POLICY 11-C-3 IMPACT FEES Impact fees for designated public facilities shall be set to capture a substantial proportion of the full and real cost of the designated facility, and shall be reviewed and updated regularly.
+The town shall continue its participation in Lee County's impact fee program for community parks, fire, and emergency medical services, but shall request Lee County to turn over regional park impact fees for use in acquiring an additional beach access at the south end of Estero Island.
+The town shall also establish an independent impact fee program for transportation as described in the Transportation Element.

-POLICY 11-C-4

-GENERAL FUND - The town will develop specific policies as to the use of general governmental revenues for capital purposes, such as setting aside each year a portion of ad valorem taxes or other general revenues (such as sales taxes, gas taxes, or utility service taxes) for capital improvements.

-POLICY 11-C-5 GRANTS - The town will actively seek grants from federal, state, and other sources where available and when appropriate for capital facility construction.
-Consideration will be given to limitations and restrictions involved in such grants.

-POLICY 11-C-6 INTERNAL CONSISTENCY -

-Amendments and updates to the CIP and this Capital Improvements Element shall continue to support the Future Land Use Element, be consistent with all other elements of the comprehensive plan, and where appropriate, be consistent with all other state and regional plans.
+- POLICY 11-C-4 GENERAL FUND The town will develop specific policies as to the use of general governmental revenues for capital purposes, such as setting aside each year a portion of ad valorem taxes or other general revenues (such as sales taxes, gas taxes, or utility service taxes) for capital improvements. - POLICY 11-C-5 GRANTS The town will actively seek grants from federal, state, and other sources where available and when appropriate for capital facility construction.
+Consideration will be given to limitations and restrictions involved in such grants. - POLICY 11-C-6 INTERNAL CONSISTENCY Amendments and updates to the CIP and this Capital Improvements Element shall continue to support the Future Land Use Element, be consistent with all other elements of the comprehensive plan, and where appropriate, be consistent with all other state and regional plans.